This Shell scripting tutorial is aimed at covering all the basics and important information about scripting in Linux or Unix-like systems.

 Shell scripts are basically a set of commands listed in the order of execution.
 It is a normal program, which when written well, will include the comments (starting with #).
 The code of the program may have variables, loops, conditions, iterations, etc., which are executed in the order of listing.

-Basically, Shell script is a text file containing all the instructions and commands to be executed by the Shell.
+Basically, a Shell script is a text file containing all the instructions and commands to be executed by the Shell.

 Shells supported by your OS